aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 It requires a path to a folder that holds a file `apl-dependencies.txt`  and a file `apl-buildlist.json`.

-This user command would check whether there are any later versions of the top-level packages available and report its findings to the session.
+This user command would check whether there are any later versions of the principal packages available and report its findings to the session.

-As usual Tatin would consider packages with different major numbers as different packages, so by default you will get only a list of packages that have the same group-name, package-name and major version number as your top-level packages.
+As usual Tatin would consider packages with different major numbers as different packages, so by default you will get only a list of packages that have the same group-name, package-name and major version number as your principal packages.

 It is then up to you to take action: you may or may not install a later package that is available.